-We remark that algebraic dynamic programming subsumes semiring parsing [23] with the use of evaluation algebras.
+It is well known that algebraic dynamic programming subsumes semiring parsing [32] with the use of evaluation algebras.
 An ADP parser can be turned into a semiring parser by instantiating the evaluation algebra as parameterized over semirings.

 Definition 13.
 Let \mathcal{G} be a grammar and x an input string.
 An object x_u is a subproblem of (parsing) x in \mathcal{G} if there is a parse tree t for x and a node u in t so that $x{t,u}$ is the part of x processed in the subtree of t rooted in u.